England Football Online

 • When Beckham broke his toe before the 2002 World Cup, Owen became England's youngest captain since Bobby Moore, aged just 22.

-The opponent's name and year were present on the England shirt for most of the 1950s, but from the day David Beckham's free-kick salvaged a point against Greece at Old Trafford, to take England to Japan for the 2002 World Cup, its modern equivalent would be different for every single game.
+The opponent's name and year were present on the England shirt for most of the 1950s, but from the day that David Beckham's free-kick salvaged a point against Greece at Old Trafford, to take England to Japan for the 2002 World Cup finals, its modern equivalent would be different for every single game.
 This game was also significant for the fact that surnames appeared on the back of the shirts outside of a tournament for the first time i.e. for a one-off fixture.
+They were in the same font as at Euro 2000, but now they were in navy blue, instead of red, to match the numbers, and they were displayed in an arc, rather than in a horizontal line across, above the number.

 One further change saw the introduction of an alternative pair of white shorts.
 These also included the red stripe and were used to complete a matching all-white variation, rather than having to use the white shorts from the red change kit.